sanket1105/EndToEnd_MLOPS/README.md

 3. Update params.yaml
          -> where we need to provide parameters
 4. Update the entity
+        -> include all the input data points to this file
 5. Update the configuration manager in src config
+        -> whatever path you are using to import and all
 6. Update the components
 7. Update the pipeline
 8. Update the main.py